 PENETRATION TESTING SERVICES IN THE UK

 Uncover the unknowns in your environment in order to prepare and defend against cyber attacks.
-Cyphere is a leading UK penetration testing company offering independent security testing services.
+Cyphere is a leading UK penetration testing company, based in Manchester, offering independent security testing services.
 Secure your business by identifying, analysing and mitigating cyber vulnerabilities.

 What is Penetration Testing?

 Penetration testing is a technical cybersecurity exercise aimed at finding security weaknesses in a company’s internal and external networks, web applications or systems.
 This cybersecurity assurance is provided against an organisation’s assets.

 By utilising pen test services to identify security vulnerabilities, businesses are able to find out the extent to which their assets (people, process and technology) are exploitable and can then take the necessary steps to reduce the risk.
 This type of security testing, also known as ethical hacking, is more about manual approach and is targeted to find vulnerabilities in real-world scenarios outside the reach of vulnerability scanners or a vulnerability assessment (See the difference in FAQ section below).

 Our cyber security services are tailored to help your business stand against security incidents such as data breaches and cyber attacks.

 Benefits of Penetration Testing Service

 Secure hardening vulnerabilities across networking, security, telecommunications & other internal equipment, operating system and endpoint vulnerabilities.